 The Points Guy

-Brian Kelly is the wiz of all things travel hacking.
+Brian Kelly is the whiz of all things travel hacking.
 I’m always blown away by his knowledge of arcane frequent flier rules.
-He manages an incredible website detailing any changes to frequent flier programs, credit card redemptions, deals and more.
+He manages an incredible website detailing any changes to frequent flier programs, credit card redemptions, deals, and more.
 It’s updated multiple times a day and is a great resource for keeping up-to-date on the latest information dealing with travel loyalty programs.

 A perennial favorite of mine, Jodi writes some of the best stories around.
-Over the years, she has shifted her focus from what she is doing to talking about the importance food and culture — she even wrote a book about it.
+Over the years, she’s shifted her focus from what she’s doing to talking about the importance food and culture—she even wrote a book about it.
 If you want to read stories about people, culture, and delicious local food, this is your website.

-One of my must-reads for a long time running, I love the insights and long, deep stories about where they visit and who they meet.
+One of my must-reads for a long time running, this blog has great insights and long, deep stories about where they visit and who they meet.
 They give you a great sense of local culture.
-I always say if there was ever a contest for best blog, I would tell you to vote for me, but then I would go vote for Dan and Audrey.
+I always say that if there’s ever a contest for best blog, I would tell you to vote for me first, but then I would go vote for Dan and Audrey.

 Witty, smart, and funny, Geraldine DeRuiter writes this wonderful blog about traveling the world.
-She blogs about everything (mostly her travels with her husband) but with a smart, funny, and sometimes snarky twist.
+She blogs about everything (mostly her travels with her husband) with a smart, funny, and sometimes snarky twist.
 If you want to laugh and smile, read what Geraldine has to say.
 She was named one of Time’s Best Blogs in 2011.
-It was a well deserved award.
+It was a well-deserved award.

 The Great Affair

-Candace creates beautiful watercolor paintings during her travels and then shares the story behind the picture.
-I discovered her website this year and am happy I did so — she’s already making waves in the travel writing world.
+Candace creates beautiful watercolor paintings during her travels and then shares the stories behind the pictures.
+I discovered her website this year and am happy I did.
+She’s already making waves in the travel-writing world.
 She also recently wrote an article about travel in India as a woman for this website.

-Australia-based Torre DeRoche runs this blog and her name may be familiar to many of you since I interviewed her about her book earlier this year.
+Australia-based Torre DeRoche runs this blog, and her name may be familiar to many of you, since I interviewed her about her book earlier this year.
 I love her deep thoughts on travel and the personal nature of her blog.
-You really get a sense of the ups and down of travel through her writing.
+You really get a sense of the ups and downs of travel through her writing.
 It’s comforting to read about someone working through the same nervous fears you are.

 Fluent in 3 Months

 Looking to learn a language?
-Benny is your guy.
+Benny’s your guy.
 He’s got the tricks and tips for learning a language quickly, which is very helpful when you travel.
-His website is hugely successful and he runs an amusing language YouTube channel.
-He is currently learning Japanese while living in Spain.
+His website is hugely successful, and he runs an amusing language YouTube channel.
+He’s currently learning Japanese while living in Spain.

-I’ll admit, this blog has nothing to do with travel, but if you are looking to get in shape, this website will help you out.
+I’ll admit, this blog has nothing to do with travel, but if you’re looking to get in shape, this website will help you out.
 There’s a lot of advice here on healthy living, including how to stay in shape on the road.
-(And as someone who is trying to get in shape right now, Steve’s advice has been incredibly helpful!)
+(And as someone who’s trying to get in shape right now, Steve’s advice has been incredibly helpful!)

 The Cranky Flier

 As an airline geek, I follow this blog because Brett keeps up to date with the changes in the aviation industry.
-This blog doesn’t focus on points/miles, but instead on changes in services, new planes, mergers, and all that other industry stuff we aviation geeks love.
-If you’re a airplane/airline geek too, read Brett’s blog – you won’t regret it.
+This blog doesn’t focus on points/miles but on changes in services, new planes, mergers, and all that other industry stuff we aviation geeks love.
+If you’re an airplane/airline geek too, read Brett’s blog—you won’t regret it.